olexamatej/pwnable.kr/uaf/solution.md

                 }
 ```

-`give_shell` method is the one, we need to call instead of introduce.
+`give_shell` method is the function we need to call instead of introduce.

 ```Cpp